 Credit risk arises from debtors' inability to make payment of their obligations to the Company as they become due (without taking into account the fair value of any guarantee or pledged assets).
-The Company is not exposed to credit risk as it does not have commercial activities.
+The Company does not have material exposure to credit risk since it does not have commercial activities.